kcartlidge/nowrap/README.md

 This is an object whose top level name should be the name of the function for which the substitution occurs.
-Within that, the next nested name is the parameter name and the that contains the value to be substituted for the parameter.
+Within that, the next nested name is the parameter name and the that contains the value to be fed to the parameter.

-If the value is anything other than a function it is switched in unchanged.
+If the value is anything *other* than a function it is fed in unchanged.
 If it is a *function* it is called with the value that would normally be passed at this time, and is expected to then return a replacement for passing in instead.

-In the example above, when *basename.path('file.original','.ext')* is called then 'file.original' is changed to 'FILE.ORIGINAL' via the function and 'b' is changed to '.ORIGINAL' via the value substitution.
+In the example above, when *basename.path('file.original','.ext')* is called then 'file.original' is changed to 'FILE.ORIGINAL' via the function and '.ext' is changed to '.ORIGINAL' via the value substitution.

 Wrap the thing and use it: